grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.prometheus.md

 {{% admonition type="note" %}}

-OTLP metrics tend to have a lot of resource attributes.
+OTLP metrics can have a lot of resource attributes.
 Setting `resource_to_telemetry_conversion` to `true` would convert all of them to Prometheus labels, which may not be what you want.
-Instead of using `resource_to_telemetry_conversion`, most users need to use `otelcol.processor.transform` to convert OTLP resource attributes to OTLP metric datapoint attributes prior to using `otelcol.exporter.prometheus`.
+Instead of using `resource_to_telemetry_conversion`, most users need to use `otelcol.processor.transform` to convert OTLP resource attributes to OTLP metric datapoint attributes before using `otelcol.exporter.prometheus`.
 See [Creating Prometheus labels from OTLP resource attributes][] for an example.

 [Creating Prometheus labels from OTLP resource attributes]: #creating-prometheus-labels-from-otlp-resource-attributes